 Also, certain types of messages are specifically exempted from the scope of CASL.
 See question “What are the exemptions to CASL?” for a complete list of all of these exemptions.

 What does CASL change?

 The biggest change is that SFU units, staff, and/or anyone sending electronic messages on behalf of the University may require specific consent to send electronic messages related to events, programs, special offers, contests and promotions.

 This mostly affects email but also applies to messages sent directly to users on social media (for example, a direct message on Twitter).
 Commercial messages delivered by mail or phone are not changed by the legislation.

 What are examples of activities that fall under CASL?

-Here are examples of messages sent by SFU that do fall under the scope of CASL:
+Here are examples of messages sent by SFU that very likely do fall under the scope of CASL: